Chapter 1:

 “Come on, man…” Nicolaus said throwing his head back in an exaggerated fashion.

 “Hang on, Nick’o.
 Just give it a look.”
-A few people on the forum talked back and forth, repeating profanities, and racial slurs, except for the few that attempted to have a serious conversation.
+A few people on the forum talked back and forth, repeating profanities, and racial slurs, except for the few attempting to have a serious conversation.
 Theories floated ranged from a gas pocket’s release underneath the mountain, to a chemical spill.

 “Chemical spill…gas pocket?
 You guys do remember the lights and crap, right?
 There’s no way all the stuff we saw was anything like that.”